 By Emily Lucas

 Explore beyond the classic beauty photography with seasoned creative Chiara Zennaro, a Senior Photo Editor at Condé Nast – Glamour Italy.
-Read the interview with Chiara, who will be judging Beauty Category at our Spotlight Awards for Photographic Excellence, to learn how to impress an art buyer, where to put your work and more.
+Read the interview with Chiara, who will be judging Beauty Category at our Spotlight Awards, to learn how to impress an art buyer, where to put your work and more.

 Production Paradise: Could you give us some insight into your background and how you got to your position as the Senior Photo Editor at Glamour Magazine?

 Chiara Zennaro: I’ve been working here at Glamour Italy since 2013, and previously I had been working at Vanity Fair Italy for 10 years so I’ve been spending a long time here at Condé Nast Italy.
 My role has evolved throughout all these years, going on a very classic route.
 From a picture editor to the leading creative on set.
 I have tried to make my contribution in order to learn different things and enhance my abilities to give visual shape to an idea.
 I started to collaborate with illustrators, which is something I really enjoy, as well as digital artists and also collage artists.
 I really like mixed media.
 It’s a contemporary way to look at things – a mixture of different things.
 It’s something that happens in fashion, but also in photography, all the time all over the world.
 These kinds of artists inspire me.